Rate of homogenization for fully-coupled McKean-Vlasov SDEs: Ergodic-Type Theorems for Fully-Coupled McKean-Vlasov SDEs

 In this subsection, we use the method of auxiliary Poisson equations to derive rates of averaging in the form of Ergodic-Type Theorems for the Slow-Fast McKean-Vlasov System \eqref{eq:slow-fastMcKeanVlasov}.
 This method is standard for averaging of diffusions.
 In particular, the analogous result to Proposition \ref{prop:fluctuationestimateparticles2} is necessary to see what the form of the limiting equation should be, and an analogous result is commonplace in the literature on averaging fully-coupled standard diffusions - see e.g. \cite{PV2} Theorem 4 and \cite{RocknerFullyCoupled} Lemma 4.4.
 A major difference here is, since we consider the Cauchy-Problem on Wasserstein Space \eqref{eq:W2CauchyProblem}, the test-function $\psi$'s domain is not only time and space, but also a measure component.
 When in some sense rates of convergence of the slow-fast system to the limiting averaged system must be established (such as when fluctuations are being considered), an analogous result to Proposition \ref{prop:llntypefluctuationestimate2} is often employed - see e.g. \cite{Spiliopoulos2014Fluctuations} Lemma 4.1,\cite{MS} Lemma B.5, and \cite{RocknerFullyCoupled} Lemma 4.2.
 For an analogous result in the context of McKean-Vlasov SDEs, see the proof of Theorem 2.5 in \cite{RocknerMcKeanVlasov}, although there they do not consider a Fully-Coupled system, so there is no need for the inclusion of the test function $\psi$.

 It is worth noting that the terms being controlled in Propositions \ref{prop:purpleterm2} and \ref{prop:newpurpleterm} below are unique to slow-fast McKean-Vlasov SDEs (or their weakly interacting particle system counterparts), and thus do not appear in the one-particle setting.
 Thus the ``doubled Poisson equation'' construction (see Equations \eqref{eq:doublecorrectorproblem} and \eqref{eq:tildechi}) and the proof of Propositions \ref{prop:purpleterm2} and \ref{prop:newpurpleterm} are novel to this paper and its inspiring work \cite{BS_MDP2022}.
+We begin with the following Lemma, which provides a necessary bound on the moments of the fast process needed for the Ergodic-Type Theorems: \begin{lemma} Assume \ref{assumption:uniformellipticity}, \ref{assumption:retractiontomean}, and \ref{assumption:strongexistence}.
+Then any $p\in\bb{N}$: \end{lemma} \begin{proof} We first note that, by It\^o's formula (suppressing the arguments of the coefficients for readability):